EpochWon/OpenMW-PostProcessShaders/README.md

 **BloomKawase**
 Modified version of BloomPS2 which uses a Kawase blur instead, also added more customization settings and dither debanding.

+**Lens-Flare**
+Port of https://john-chapman-graphics.blogspot.com/2013/02/pseudo-lens-flare.html without the star burst handling because I couldn't get it to work.
+Kind of sucks during the day because of the lack of true HDR rendering, but looks decent at night or inside.

 **ClampColours**:
 Clamps colour depth to assigned value, was using for debugging, probably not useful.